zeropointnine/tts-audiobook-tool/README.md

 # Description

 This is a generative-AI audiobook creation tool that supports a growing list of text-to-speech models which utilize zero shot voice cloning:
+- IndexTTS2
 - VibeVoice 1.5B
+- Higgs Audio V2
+- Fish OpenAudio S1-mini
 - Chatterbox TTS
-- Fish OpenAudio S1-mini
-- Higgs Audio V2
 - Oute TTS

 The app features a number of quality control measures designed to mitigate the inherently variable nature of generative text-to-speech models: